aounlutfi/data-science-notebooks/readme.md

 ### 3. XGB CV
 A set of templates for binary/ multiclass/ regression XGBoost models with crossvalidation hyperparameter tuning

-### NN Ensemble (Coming soon)
+### NN Ensemble
-A set of templates for binary/ multiclass/ regression Keras models with ensembling
+A set of templates for binary/ regression Keras models with ensembling